Big-Life-Lab/model-parameters/descriptive description.md

 ## descriptive-statistics.csv

+* **index**: a column used to quickly locate data without having to search every row in a database table every time a database table is accessed
 * **variable**: name of the variable to describe (i.e., the rows in your table 1)
 * **catValue**: the variable category (if applicable)
 * **groupBy_1**: the variable to group your results by (i.e., the columns in your table 1)